 RELATED: How the deadly school shooting unfolded

-Michael Farina, 17, said he was on the other side of campus when the shooting began.
-He heard a fire alarm and thought it was a drill.
-He was holding a door open for special education students in wheelchairs when a principal came bounding down the hall and telling everyone to run.
+Michael Farina, 17, heard the fire alarm and thought it was a drill.
+He was holding a door open for special education students in wheelchairs when a principal came bounding down the hall, telling everyone to run.
 Another teacher yelled out, "It is real!"

 The gunman yelled "Surprise" before he started shooting, according to Texas Rep. Michael McCaul, the chairman of the House Homeland Security Committee.